The Phrasal Verb 'Call In' explained

-An explanation of the different meanings of the English phrasal verb 'Call In', with examples and exercises.
+An explanation of the different meanings of the English phrasal verb 'call in' from a native speaker, with lots of examples in context

 CALL IN: KEY INFORMATION